Who attends the Hoffman Process?

 In order to devote your entire energetic attention to this exploration, students are asked to put aside, for this one week only, their meditation practices, as well as any aerobic exercise regime.
 The Process provides alternatives.
 You are encouraged to resume these life-enhancing practices upon your return.

-You must be an adult at least 18 years of age to enroll.
+You must be an adult at least 18 years of age to enrol.

-You may enroll in the Hoffman Process on our secure registration page, by phone (61 3) 9826 2133, email: firstname.lastname@example.org, fax (61 2) 6678 0328 or mail (PO Box 1225, Byron Bay, NSW 2481) A $500 non-refundable deposit (if paying by credit card or PayPal a 2.5% surcharge applies) secures your place in a scheduled Process.
+You may enrol in the Hoffman Process on our secure registration page, by phone (61 3) 9826 2133, email: email@example.com, fax (61 2) 6678 0328 or mail (PO Box 1225, Byron Bay, NSW 2481) A $500 non-refundable deposit secures your place in a scheduled Process.
 Upon registering you will be sent detailed enrollment information, pre-Process documents, and directions to the Process site.

 Renowned for his intuitive capacities, Bob Hoffman was a gifted and generous man dedicated to awakening people to the awesome power of love that dwells within each of us.
 He believed that unconditional love is the birthright of every human being.

 In 1985 Hoffman reformatted his program into an 8-day residential intensive, renamed it the Hoffman Quadrinity Process, and then initiated an eight-year period of inspired development and refinement.
-Over the next eight years, about 30% new material was added until the present form was achieved in 1993.
-Today the Hoffman Quadrinity Process is presented in twelve countries to some 5000 participants each year.
+Over the next eight years, about 30% of new material was added until the present form was achieved in 1993.
+Today the Hoffman Process is presented in 14 countries to some 7000 participants each year.

 Mr. Hoffman retired from teaching the Process in 1991.
 He remained active in his work until his death in 1997.